janephp/janephp/documentation/guides/apip_dto.rst

         }
     }

-With only both of theses, you will have clean custom model output with API Platform !
+With only both of theses, you will have clean custom model output with API Platform!